The population of the province was 526,329 as of January 1, 2015, according to the information released by Statistics Canada.

-The change in population from October 2013 to January 2014 was the result of negative net migration and natural population change.
-Net out-migration totaled 481 persons during the fourth quarter of 2013 as the province experienced net inter-provincial out-migration of 260 persons and net international out-migration of 221.
+The change in population from October 2014 to January 2015 was the result of negative net migration and natural population change.
+Net out-migration totaled 386 persons during the fourth quarter of 2014, largely attributable to interprovincial migration.

 Statistical Reference:Statistics used in this analysis were the latest available at the time of writing.
 For the latest in population statistics visit the Newfoundland & Labrador Statistics Agency site.

 Provincial population projections are also available by age, gender and various levels of geography.
 For analysis of regional demographic trends, see Regional Demographic Profiles, Newfoundland and Labrador, November 2007